 What is Irish Moss?
 Is it the same as Sea Moss?
 The short answer is yes, but as always read on for clarification!
 ‘Sea Moss’ has become a bit of an umbrella term for a number of species of red seaweeds (sea mosses) which produce a jelly-like substance in their cell walls.
 The two main […]

-Kombu is the Japanese word for dried sea kelp.
+About Kombu – What is it?
+Kombu is simply the Japanese word for dried sea kelp.
 Kombu/Kelp/Haidai, are large seaweeds (algae) belonging to the brown algae (Phaeophyceae) in the order Laminariales.
 There are about 30 different genera* around the world (see Laminariales for more information).
-Kelp seaweeds grow in underwater “forests” in shallow oceans.
-They require nutrient-rich water with temperatures between 6 […]
+Various species of kelp grow around the world, according […]

 There are different types of unrefined salts available, which is best?
 Like sugar, salt has been portrayed as a vilain, what’s the evidence?